neo4j-field/neo4j-arrow/README.md

 > data structures.

 ### Problem 3: Batch Jobs
-While not my core concern here, Arrow Flight offers an extensible RPC framework that in theory could satisfy some of the API around this (but not the persistence & Job control).
+While not top core concern here, Arrow Flight offers an extensible RPC framework that, in theory, could satisfy some of the workflow around this (but not the persistence & Job control).
 The API, in my opinion, is important enough that it is worthwhile looking into how friendly we can make it.

-While there's an active PRD around the concept of "jobs," it doesn't solve the data transmission issues.
+> While there's an active PRD around the concept of "jobs," it doesn't solve
+> the bulk data-over-the-wire issues.
+The current design is for running long
+> write-based workloads like data loads or GDS algos.
+This is fine...but
+> given Bolt and Cypher have no concepts yet of "jobs", we're starting
+> effectively from scratch.

-The concept of Arrow Flight RPC "actions" along with the basic "get"/"set" stream features feel like really good building blocks.
+The concept of Arrow Flight RPC "actions" along with the basic "get"/"set" stream features feel like solid building blocks.

 ...TBC...